senpaibot8267/rclone-scripts/README.md

    ./rclone_script.sh

 The script will generate a new script file with mount commands for each remote directory defined in your rclone.conf.
-These commands will mount the remote directories to the specified BASE_MOUNT_PATH.
+These commands will mount the remote directories to the specified BASE_MOUNT_PATH and then merge them using MergerFS into the BASE_MERGE_PATH.

 Execute the generated script to mount the remote directories.